Group is dedicated to the implementation of oil and gas exploration and

 LUKOIL joined the project in 1997.
 The operator is Karachaganak Petroleum Operating B.V.
 Parties to the project include: Shell — 29.25% (co-operator), ENI — 29.25% (co-operator), Chevron — 18%, LUKOIL — 13.5% and KazMunaiGaz — 10%.
 The total number of staff is around 4.5 thousand people.
 The field is developed in accordance with the Final Production Sharing Agreement signed in November 1997 effective for a period of 40 years.

-Further development of the field is underway with a focus on production growth.
+Further development of the field is underway with a focus on extending production plateau.

 The Kumkol field is located in the Kyzylorda region in Kazakhstan, 200 km away from the city of Kyzylorda.
 It is after joining the development project for this field back in 1995 that the Company began its operations in Kazakhstan.